Happy April Fool’s Day!

 In a heavy bottomed frying pan, place the chopped rhubarb and lemon juice.

-Remove from heat and place into a container to blend with an immersion blender, (or into a food processor), along with the sweetened condensed milk, and process until smooth (make sure to be careful when blending hot liquids).
+Remove from the burner and place into a container to blend with an immersion blender, (or into a food processor), along with the sweetened condensed milk.
+Process until smooth (be careful when blending hot liquids).

-Pour into bowls or serving glasses and serve with fresh cream.
+Pour into bowls or serving glasses (it can be refrigerated if you like it cold) and serve with fresh cream.

 For a dainty touch, put dots of cream and swirl with a toothpick or thin tool, if desired.